 What is the Stepping Stones Program?

-Social and emotional development and learning is important to all children.
-Stepping Stones provides opportunities for children, youth and families to participate in social events such as bi-monthly Family-Together Nights.
-Parents can also participate in training and education on social emotional development and how to promote their child’s learning.
+Social and emotional development and mental wellness is important to all children.
+Stepping Stones provides opportunities for children, youth and families to participate in social events such as Family-Together Nights.
+Parents can also participate in training and education on social emotional development and mental wellness.
 Workshops provided can also help parents and children prepare for transitions such as to Kindergarten and High School.
 Limited children’s groups provide children who are group ready with opportunities to learn and practice social emotional competencies.

 Social workers can provide support for children and youth with extra needs and their families by working together with schools and community-based service organizations to provide consultation, resources and expertise.
 Requests for professional development workshops focused on social emotional development and learning can be requested by individual schools, districts and community organizations who work with vulnerable children.

 Who Do We Serve?

 We serve children and youth with neuro-developmental conditions, and their families, who live in Vancouver, Richmond, Burnaby, or North Shore.

 Why is Stepping Stones Important?